 Two days in Amsterdam

 After lunch, rent a bike at one of the many outlets around town and start pedaling.
-See our Bike Tour for specific suggestions or just cruise the city and discover the city as it was meant to be seen.
+See our Bike itinerary for specific suggestions or just cruise the city and see the city in a Dutch bicycle way.
 Most renters close around 6pm but allow you to keep your bike overnight for a few extra Euros.

-If you're curious or just looking for a great party, go to Regulierdwarsstrasse behind the flower market to check out some of the liveliest and most friendly gay bars in the world.
-Nearby Odeon along the Singlegracht is a good alternative located in an old canal house with an equally lively dance floor.
+And if you're curious or just looking for a great party, go to Regulierdwarsstrasse behind the flower market to check out some of the liveliest and most friendly gay bars in the world.
+Nearby Odeon along the Singlegracht is a good, its located in an old canal house with an equally lively dance floor.